 \section{Introduction}

 The story of this paper starts with Thompson's group $V$, which was introduced in unpublished notes by Thompson in 1965.
 It can be described as a group of certain right-continuous bijections of the unit interval $[0,1]$ and was one of the first examples of a finitely presented infinite simple group (see for instance \cite{CFP} for more details).
 Thompson's group $V$ has been studied from many different perspectives, and its construction has been generalized in several different ways (see for instance \cite{Hig,Ste,Bri04}).
-Among the many possible generalizations we would like to single out the observation, going back to Nekrashevych \cite{Nek04}, that $V$ can be described as the topological full group of a groupoid naturally attached to the one-sided full shift on two symbols.
+One perspective is based on the observation, going back to Nekrashevych \cite{Nek04}, that $V$ can be described as the topological full group of a groupoid naturally attached to the one-sided full shift on two symbols.
 This led to the construction of interesting classes of groups of dynamical origin, for instance R{\"o}ver-Nekrashevych groups, which are topological full groups of groupoids attached to expanding maps \cite{Rov,Nek04,Nek18a}.
 Moreover, replacing the full shift by shifts of finite type, Matui constructed and studied topological full groups arising from shift of finite type groupoids and their products \cite{Mat15,Mat16}.
 Roughly speaking, the general idea is that {\'e}tale groupoids encode generalized topological dynamical systems because they generate partial homeomorphisms on their underlying unit spaces, and the associated topological full groups consist of global symmetries (i.e., globally defined homeomorphisms) of the unit space which are pieced together from these partial homeomorphisms.